The Complete Guide to Achilles Tendon Rupture

 The non-surgical treatment group was also immediately placed in a pneumatic walking boot and encouraged to fully weight bear.
 After 8 weeks of immobilization in the boot, they began the same active rehabilitation as the surgical group.

-At 3, 6, and 12 month follow-ups, the researchers found no significant difference in the outcomes or functional ability between the two groups.
-However, it’s important to note that your individual circumstances, preferences and goals are the most important criteria when deciding between surgical and non-surgical treatment.
+At 3, 6, and 12-month follow-ups, the researchers found no significant difference in the outcomes or functional ability between the two groups.
+However, it’s important to note that your circumstances, preferences, and goals are the most important criteria when deciding between surgical and non-surgical treatment.
 For example, many athletes decide to have a surgical repair if they plan on returning to sports that involve lots of running and jumping.
 There are also risks associated with surgery that need to be considered, especially if you are in a higher-risk group such as diabetics and those with a greater body mass index (BMI).

 Regardless of the initial management decision, the rehabilitation process takes upwards of 9-12 months to fully recover.